digitalarche/Sentinel/Playbooks/Get-SentinelAlertsEvidence/readme.md

 https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create  or use an existing Event Hub.
 2. Go to the Playbook GitHub page.<br>
 3. Press the “deploy to azure” button.<br>

+4. fill the above information:<br>
+- Azure Sentinel Workspace Name<br>
+- Azure Sentinel Workspace resource group name<br>

-4. Once the playbook is deployed, Modify both “Run query and list results” actions (3) and point them to your Azure sentinel workspace.<br>
+4. Once the playbook is deployed, Modify the “Run query and list results” actions and point it to your Azure sentinel workspace.<br>
-5. Next configure the “send event” actions to use your Event Hub.<br>
+5. Next, configure the "send event" actions to use your Event Hub that created earlier.<br>

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FYaniv-Shasha%2FSentinel%2Fmaster%2FPlaybooks%2FGet-SentinelAlertsEvidence%2Fazuredeploy.json" target="_blank">